vleue/bevy_workshop-rustweek-2025/bevy-workshop/src/2-basics/display.md

 # Displaying Something

+Let's start building a game!
+First step is to add a new `Game` variant to the `GameState` enum, and change to it in the menu instead of just printing something.

 We'll just display blocks of color for now, as placeholders.
 Red is the player, blue is an asteroid.

 ```rust,no_run